 Can I bring my children?

 Children are welcome at RPO concerts.
-In order to comply with fire code regulations, all patrons one year of age and older need a ticket to attend a performance.
+In compliance with fire code regulations, all patrons aged one and older require a ticket to attend a performance.